Get started

 2. Add purchases during the period

-These costs will include all the inventory purchased during the month that is required to produce clothes.
+These costs will include all the inventory purchased during the month that is required to produce clothes, as well as the manufacturing costs incurred during production.

 Let’s say the direct cost of direct raw materials (fabrics, zippers, buttons, labels, etc.) bought by the company is €9,540.
 Additionally, the e-store paid €2,000 for shipping.